 Best Ways to Use Rewards to Cover a Cruise

-Cards like the Barclays Arrival Plus World Elite MasterCard or Capital One Venture Rewards are ideal for cruises since you can redeem your points for any travel experience you want.
-Both cards also offer a signup bonus plus 2x points on all your purchases, making them good options for racking up points quickly.
+Cards like the Capital One Venture Rewards are ideal for cruises because you can redeem your points for any travel experience you want.
+The card also offers a signup bonus plus 2 points for every dollar you spend on all your purchases, making it a good option for racking up points quickly.

 Score Free Trip Cancellation/Interruption Insurance

 Some travel credit cards offer free trip cancellation/interruption insurance that will cover you if your cruise is canceled for reasons beyond your control.
 By using a card that provides this protection to pay for your cruise and airfare to the port, you may be able to justify not buying a travel insurance policy and pocketing the savings instead.

 If one signup bonus can help you pay for a cruise, why not two?
 If you and a spouse both earned the signup bonus on the Capital One Venture Rewards card, for example, you’d have over $2,000 in signup bonuses alone to use toward the cruise of your choice.

 As you plan out your rewards strategy, don’t forget that both spouses can earn signup bonuses on the same cards.

 While cards that offer flexible travel credit are a good option for a cruise, you can also pick out cards that let you book cruises through their portals.
 If you earn Chase Ultimate Rewards points, for example, you can book cruises with points and get 25% to 50% more travel, depending on which premier travel credit card you have.

 The same is true with the Citi Premier card because you can book cruises directly with points via the Citi ThankYou travel portal.

 Finally, using points to cover cruises is easy if you have a card that earns American Express Membership Rewards.
 You can shop for cruises directly through AmexTravel.com and use points to cover all or part of the expense.